AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/ZJDbMoX.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now go back to the Virtual Machines menu and click on Client-1's box and hit restart, this is to make sure that the new settings are applied.
+Now, go back to the Virtual Machines menu, click on Client-1's entry, and click Restart to ensure that the new settings are applied.
 </p>
 <br />